-Indian High Commission in Dhaka on Tuesday (December 6) celebrated the 51st anniversary of Maitri Diwas in Dhaka.
+The Indian High Commission in Dhaka celebrated the 52nd anniversary of Maitri Diwas here today.

-It is on this day in 1971 that India recognized an independent and sovereign Bangladesh, ten days before Bangladesh's liberation, reports BSS.
+It is on this day in 1971 that India recognized an independent and sovereign Bangladesh, ten days before Bangladesh's liberation.

-The decision to mark December 6 as Maitri Diwas was taken by Prime Minister Narendra Modi and Prime Minister Sheikh Hasina during the State visit of Modi to Bangladesh in March 2021.
+The decision to mark December 6 as Maitri Diwas was taken by Indian Prime Minister Narendra Modi and Prime Minister Sheikh Hasina during the State visit of Modi to Dhaka in March, 2021.

-To mark the occasion, a reception and musical evening was hosted by the High Commission of India in Dhaka on Tuesday evening.
+To mark the occasion, a reception and musical evening was hosted by the High Commission of India in Dhaka this evening.

-Addressing the gathering, Indian High Commissioner to Bangladesh Pranay Verma highlighted the significance of the day as an opportunity to reflect on the achievements of the past 51 years of India-Bangladesh partnership and the promise for the future.
+Addressing the gathering, Indian High Commissioner in Dhaka Pranay Verma highlighted the significance of the day as an opportunity to reflect on the achievements of deep rooted India- Bangladesh friendship.

 He described India-Bangladesh friendship as rooted in the shared sacrifices of 1971 and fostered by strong ties of history, language and culture.

-He reiterated that India accords the highest priority to its relationship with Bangladesh, and will always stand ready to walk together with the people of Bangladesh on the road to greater prosperity and success.
+India stood beside people of Bangladesh during the Liberation War in 1971 and India will stand beside people of Bangladesh on the road to greater prosperity and success.

-The celebrations concluded with colourful performances by Indian and Bangladeshi cultural troupes.
+The celebrations concluded with colourful performances by renowned singers.